What is My Occupation Called in Saskatchewan?

 Each province may have different rules around licensing.
 Licensing may also differ, depending where you were educated.
 Check with the health regulatory body and refer to the Guide for Researching the Licensing Process.

-In Saskatchewan, there are four compulsory apprenticeship trades: Electrician, Plumber, Sprinkler Fitter, Refrigeration Mechanic and Sheet Metal Worker.
+In Saskatchewan, there are five compulsory apprenticeship trades: Electrician, Plumber, Sprinkler Fitter, Refrigeration Mechanic and Sheet Metal Worker.
 If your occupation is a trade you must contact the Saskatchewan Apprenticeship and Trade Certification Commission (SATCC) to find out what qualifications you need to work in the trade in Saskatchewan.
 To work in a compulsory apprenticeship trade you must have a journeyperson certificate or be registered as an apprentice with the SATCC.

 You should also check with the SATCC, your employer and other licensing bodies related to your trade to find out if there are other requirements to work in the trade.
 For example: Gas and Electrical Licensing have additional requirements.
 For answers to common questions about the trades, go to Frequently Asked Questions on the SATCC's website.